JananiSBabu/NeuralStyleTransfer-VGG19-Tensorflow/README.md

 1. Create a tf Interactive Session
 2. Initializations
-	a.
-Select Content image
+	2.1 Select Content image
-	b.
-Select Style image
+	2.2 Select Style image
-	c.
-Initialize Generated image = Noise + Content image
+	2.3 Initialize Generated image = Noise + Content image
 3. Load the pre-trained VGG-19 model
 4. Build the Tensorflow graph
-	a.
-Compute content cost by passing C as input to the model
-	b.
-Compute style cost from all layers, by passing S as input to the model
+	4.1.
+Compute content cost by passing C as input to the model 4.2.
+Compute style cost from all layers, by passing S as input to the model 4.3.
-	c.
 Compute total cost
-	d. define optimizer and learning rate
+	4.4. define optimizer and learning rate
 5. Initialize the Tensorflow graph and update the Generated image for every epoch

 # Content Cost